Latrobe-Innovation-Hub/object-tracking-zones/README.md

 # for black background with dots use 'obj_det_and_zones-blacked.py':
 python obj_det_and_zones-blacked.py --weights yolov5s.pt --source "videos/crowd-1.mp4" --blur-obj --color-box

+# to run streamlit web demo (may have requirements that need to be manually configured at this point; read console errors if so...):
+streamlit run app.py
 ```

 ### Streamlit Dashboard